Exact solution for the quantum and private capacities of bosonic dephasing channels

-Our main result represents important progress for quantum information theory, solving the capacities of a physically relevant class of non-Gaussian bosonic channels.
-While for the case of bosonic Gaussian channels many capacities have been solved in prior work~\cite{holwer,GGLMSY04,WPG07,Giovadd,GLMS03,PLOB,WTB16}, we are not aware of any other class of non-Gaussian channels that represent relevant models of noise in bosonic systems and whose capacity can be computed to yield a nontrivial value (neither zero nor infinite).
+\paragraph*{Discussion.} Our main result represents important progress for quantum information theory, solving the capacities of a physically relevant class of non-Gaussian bosonic channels.
+While many capacities of bosonic Gaussian channels have been solved in prior work~\cite{holwer,GGLMSY04,WPG07,Giovadd,GLMS03,PLOB,WTB16}, we are not aware of any other class of non-Gaussian channels that represent relevant models of noise in bosonic systems and whose capacity can be computed to yield a nontrivial value (neither zero nor infinite).

+Our findings have non-trivial implications for the design of quantum error-correcting codes~\cite{Shor95,LB13} that encode and protect quantum information against the deleterious effects of BDCs.
+In particular, there is no superadditivity effect that occurs, as is the case with other quantum channels such as the depolarizing and dephrasure channels~\cite{DSS98,SS07,LLS18}.
+Thus, we now know that the random selection schemes of~\cite{ieee2005dev, devetak2005} are optimal designs for BDCs.
+It would be interesting to design quantum polar codes tailored to BDCs, as these codes are known to be capacity-achieving for certain kinds of finite-dimensional channels~\cite{RDR12,RW14}.
+As stated previously, another implication of our findings is that classical communication between sender and receiver does not increase the quantum and private capacities of BDCs.

 Our formula can be seen as a natural generalization to bosonic systems of that given in~\cite{Devetak-Shor,TWW17,PLOB} for the quantum and private capacities of the qudit dephasing channel.
 However, the similarity of the final formula should not obscure the fact that the techniques used for its derivation are quite different.
-In particular, a key technical tool employed here is the Szeg\H{o} theorem from asymptotic linear algebra~\cite{Szego1920,SerraCapizzano2002,GRUDSKY}, in addition to a teleportation simulation argument that is rather different from those presented previously.
+In particular, a key technical tool employed here is the Szeg\H{o} theorem from asymptotic linear algebra~\cite{Szego1920,SerraCapizzano2002}, in addition to a teleportation~\cite{BBCJPW93} simulation argument that is rather different from those presented previously~\cite{BDSW96,NFC09,WPG07,Alex-Master,PLOB,WTB16}.

+The collapse that occurs in~\eqref{eq:main-result}, where eight different capacities are shown to coincide, also occurs for the quantum-limited bosonic amplifier channel, as a consequence of the findings of~\cite{WPG07,PLOB,Mark-energy-constrained,WTB16}.
+It would be interesting to determine other channels of physical interest for which this collapse occurs.
+It is known that this kind of collapse does not occur for the quantum erasure and pure-loss bosonic channels, because classical feedback from receiver to sender can increase the quantum and private capacities of these channels~\cite{erasure,Pirandola2009,PLOB}.
+Such an increase has long been known to have practical implications for the design of quantum key distribution protocols, as discussed in~\cite{Pirandola2009,PLOB}.